 What is Agent Mode?

 Agent Mode is Bezi’s actionable setting.
 It understands your entire Unity project and can create and modify scripts directly, simplifying the suggestion to implementation process.
-You can accept or reject proposed code, compare diffs, and immediately test suggestions in-Unity.
+You can keep or undo proposed code, compare diffs, and immediately test suggestions in-Unity.
+To enter Agent Mode, select the mode dropdown (below the prompt textbox) and select Agent.
+When you’re in Agent Mode, it will look like this:

 How’s Agent Mode different than Ask Mode?